-If driver activation has expired, ndstrace displays an error message indicating that you need to reactivate the driver to use it.
-For information on activation, refer to Activating Identity Manager in the NetIQ Identity Manager Setup Guide.
+If driver activation has expired, the trace displays an error message indicating that you need to reactivate the driver to use it.
+For information on activation, refer to Activating Identity Manager in the NetIQ Identity Manager Overview and Planning Guide.

-4 Upgrading an Existing Driver
+Upgrading an Existing Driver